On this page, Cephalopoda overview - cephalopod body - Coleoidea (squid cuttlefish and octopus) - eyes - chromatophores - mating

-Taonius pavo, on of the glass squids is shown on the right.
+Taonius pavo, on of the glass squids is shown above.
 It is found in the North Atlantic, North Pacific and Antarctic Oceans in water deeper than 700 m.

-Cranchia scabra, on the right, is one of the Glass squids and can be found in all oceans from the surface down to 1000 metres.
+Cranchia scabra, above, is one of the Glass squids and can be found in all oceans from the surface down to 1000 metres.

 It has red pigment cells all over its body, and reaches about 15 cm long.
 When alarmed it can retract its head and shorter arms into the mantle cavity leaving its longer arms and eyes outside and forming itself into a tight ball.
 And as its body is covered by cartilaginous tubercles this will give it some protection against predators as it is difficult for them to bite it.

 Bathyteuthis abyssicola, above is found in all the oceans of the world between 700 - 3000 m deep.
 Its colour is a very dark red.

 Mastigoteuthis flamea, whip-lash squid (above) is found in the North Atlantic and around New Zealand at depths of 700 - 3500 m.